-Ragweeds are annuals, most commonly found in the eastern and Midwestern states of the U.S. And though ragweeds only live for one season, in that season each plant can produce up to 1 billion pollen grains.
+Ragweeds are annuals, most commonly found in the eastern and Midwestern states of the U.S. Although ragweeds only live for one season, in that season each plant can produce up to 1 billion pollen grains.
 Ragweed pollen is generally at its heaviest after midsummer.
 The flowers generally mature by this time and begin releasing their pollen.
 Warmth, humidity and breezes after sunrise help the release.
-With pollen being so light and easily airborne, breezes can quickly and easily scatter ragweed pollen, under the right conditions, up to hundreds of miles.
+With pollen being so light and easily airborne, breezes can quickly scatter ragweed pollen up to hundreds of miles.
 As it travels, the pollen fertilizes other ragweed plants for the following year's crop.

 In general, ragweed plants prefer drier areas, sunny grassy plains, sandy soils, river banks, and roadsides, though you can find ragweeds growing nearly anywhere.
 Worldwide, there are 41 different species of ragweed that live in varying climates, from the more temperate regions found in the eastern half of the United States to drier, more desert-like locales.

 Ragweed allergy, like nearly all other allergies, is the overreaction of the body's immune system to what is essentially a harmless substance.
 In the case of people with allergies, the human immune system is treating ragweed pollen as a harmful substance instead of ignoring it.
 In an effort to rid the body of this mistakenly harmful pollen, the body produces a variety of reactions which we commonly refer to as hay fever.
 Most often symptoms arise after inhaling ragweed's light, airborne pollen, though there are a few insects that cross pollinate ragweed, and contact with them can also cause an allergic reaction.
-While not limited to just ragweed, allergic reactions can be caused by other pollinating plants in the same Family as ragweed (sage, groundsel bush, mugworts, burweed marsh elder, etc.).
+Allergic reactions can also be caused by other pollinating plants in the same Family as ragweed (sage, groundsel bush, mugworts, burweed marsh elder, etc.).

 Even if you are not allergic to ragweed, you've most likely heard of the symptoms and have come across many people who struggle with them during the late summer and fall months.
 More commonly referred to as hay fever, the symptoms range from mild irritation, runny nose, puffy eyes, stuffy nose and sneezing to inflamed sinuses and a sore throat.
-More severe allergy sufferers may exhibit these symptoms as well more severe reactions like asthma attack, sinusitis, headaches, and insomnia.
+Some allergy sufferers may experience more severe reactions such as asthma attacks, sinusitis, headaches, and insomnia.